Joseph Alexander Kemp

 For more information about J. A. Kemp published at the Handbook of Texas Online, click the button below.

 Kemp's business activities were varied.
 He helped establish several rail lines, including two with his brother-in-law, Frank Kell, with whom he also operated a number of other companies vital for the commercial development of Wichita Falls.
 He also worked to provide the community with an adequate water supply.
 Kemp completed Lake Wichita with private funding in 1901, which provided water and flood control to Wichita Falls from across county lines.
-Other noted activities by Kemp included the platting o fate Floral Height addition, named for his wife; the construction of a number of are buildings, including City National Bank and Kemp Hotel; and the opening of a library (now the Kemp Center for the Arts).
+Other noted activities by Kemp included the platting of the Floral Heights addition, named for his wife; the construction of a number of area buildings, including City National Bank and Kemp Hotel; and the opening of a library (now the Kemp Center for the Arts).
 He also worked to diversify the community's economy in the face of its early 20th century oil boom.